junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 *Cas.*

-He cries out his name, matching his gazes.
+He cries out his name, matching his gaze.
 His throat is not working.
 But he's shouting the angel's name. *Cas, Cas --*

 But Castiel does not hear him.
 His shouts are buried inside.
 Dean watches the teary smile, pinned frozen by the pained happiness in his eyes.
 The most hopeless, devastated happiness he's ever seen.
 And yet, it's happiness that he can see.
 It's Cas's happiness that he's witnessing, for the first time.
 And the last.